cfengine/documentation/reference/functions/mergedata.markdown

 - Bare values try to expand a named cfengine data container
 - It is only possible to wrap data containers in the current namespace.
 - true and false are reserved bare values
+- In the event of key collision the *last* key merged wins

 [%CFEngine_function_attributes()%]